distributed-text-services/specifications/specs-v1.md

 - Ian Scott
 - Bridget Almas

-Copyright © 2016-2023 Editors and contributors.
 Published by the editors under the CC-BY 4.0 license.

 ## Introduction